Hong-Kong-International-School/machine-learning-for-sustainable-development-michaelhu1/README.md

 ## How to install the system
 Upload the run.py and model.tflite files within the repository along with installing the required packages on the Raspberry Pi.
-Packages that need to be installed include: cv2 and tflite_support.
-Both these packages can be installed using pip.
+Packages that need to be installed include: cv2, tflite_support, and RPi.GPIO.
+These packages can be installed using pip.

 ## How to use the system
 Make sure a Raspberry Pi compatable webcam is plugged into the Pi.